 A: Gift cards are non-refundable, once purchased they cannot be returned or exchanged.

 A: We offer a full refund on damaged or faulty goods on spectacles and a full refund on sunglass frames:

-We will offer you a full refund or exchange on Sunglasses, (not including accidental damage/scratch lenses or decorative stones) within 30 days of purchase with the original receipt and only if the green David Clulow tag is still attached to the bridge of the sunglasses.
+- We will offer you a full refund or exchange on Sunglasses, (not including accidental damage/scratch lenses or decorative stones) within 30 days of purchase with the original receipt.
 The product and packaging must be in a saleable condition.

 CREDIT/DEBIT CARD POLICY

 Due to the increase in card fraud we will, on occasion, telephone the card issuer for direct authorisation on your purchase.
 You may also be requested for an additional form of ID.